meli-mira/AtmTaskScheduling/README.md

     * POST /task : Creates a new task entity.
     * POST /resources-task  : Adds a resource to a task.
     * PUT /task  : Updates a task entity.
+    * PUT /unschedule-task/{task_id} : Unschedule the task with task_id, unscheduling the allocated resources and the associated node.
     * DELETE /task/{id} : Deletes a task entity by id.

 * Example of json for POST /task